the remote control

 the quick tour

-I’ve tried my best to keep Emotiscope’s remote (Remotiscope?) as simple as possible, with only one main function to learn: Sliders.
+I’ve tried my best to keep Emotiscope’s remote (Remotiscope?) as simple as possible, with only one main function to learn: The Setting Gallery.

 GALLERY